The site is designed to be a resource for members of the West Dorset Beekeepers’ Association (WDBKA) and for interested

 Thinking about starting to keep bees?… again, contact us and we should be able to help, guide and support you in this exciting new venture.
-We usually run our popular course for beginners, which starts in early February, based at Netherbury Village Hall, and runs from 7-9.30pm for seven consecutive weeks.
+We usually run our popular course for beginners, which starts in early February, based at St John’s Hall, Bridport 7-9.30pm for seven consecutive weeks.
 This is followed by four practical sessions in our own teaching apiary, where you can gain some experience in handling bees yourself, even before you acquire your own.
 The apiary meetings for beginners run fortnightly on Saturday afternoons in April and May.

 Cost £60, including a non-refundable £10 deposit.
 Numbers are limited to 20.

 Let us know if you’d like to visit us or click the tab at the top of this page to find further details about our course.

 The WDBKA is affiliated to the BBKA – British Beekeeping Association.
 Their website provides a wealth of information and advice.
 All members of WDBKA will have been issued with a membership card for the BBKA which includes login details and a password to gain full access to the BBKA site.